President and CEO

 Vice President of Economic Development

-Jordan is the chamber’s Vice President of Economic Development.
+Jordan is the chamber’s President and CEO and Vice President of Economic Development.
 Before joining the chamber, she served as the Senior Director of Regional Economic Development for the Greater Houston Partnership where she has managed a portfolio of potential projects representing more than 11,000 jobs and $8.2 billion in capital investment.

 Prior to her role at the Greater Houston Partnership, Jordan spent two years working for the Office of Governor Abbott as the Strategic Business Development Manager for the state of Texas.
 She also spent nine years at New York-based Development Counsellors International (DCI), a firm that specializes in economic development and tourism marketing.
 While at DCI, Jordan created and implemented public relations and marketing programs for cities, states, regions, and countries across the globe to promote economic development, trade, and investment.